sevdas/Movie-Search-App/README.md

 # On Movie 🎥:

 ## Project Overview

-An app created to allow users to query list of relevant search criterias.
+An app created to allow users to search, query the API from the movie database and display list of relevant search criteria.

 On Movie is a web application build in React that serves movie data from the movie database API.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Steps to run it localy